chris-moreton/concourse-pipeline-controller/README.md

 It will build and test the application, create and maintain the infrastructure, and deploy the application to Cloud Foundry.

-It uses AWS for backend services such as databases and Elasticsearch instances.

-The pipeline can be extended using Concourse YML configuration to add additional jobs and resources (see [Extending the Pipeline](#ExtendingPipeline)), but, at its simplest, all a developer need do is add their project to the pipeline controller repository.
+An application pipeline can be extended using Concourse YML configuration to add additional jobs and resources (see [Extending the Pipeline](#ExtendingPipeline)), but, at its simplest, all a developer need do is add their project to the pipeline controller repository.

-Setting Up A Pipeline Controller
+### Setting Up A Pipeline Controller

 This README file is concerned with how an application developer can take advantage of a pipeline controller that has already been set up and configured for their GitHub organisation.

-To learn more about how a controller can be configured for a GitHub organisation, please see (Creating Your Own Pipeline Controller)[<https://github.com/chris-moreton/concourse-pipeline-controller/wiki/Creating-Your-Own-Pipeline-Controller>] in the project wiki.
+To learn more about how a controller can be configured for a GitHub organisation, please see [Creating Your Own Pipeline Controller](<https://github.com/chris-moreton/concourse-pipeline-controller/wiki/Creating-Your-Own-Pipeline-Controller>) in the project wiki.

-## Using the Pipeline
+### Using the Pipeline

-### The Simplest Pipeline
+#### The Simplest Pipeline

 An application will consist of a PRODUCT and COMPONENT.
 The product is the overarching system or company name, e.g. "directorzone".
 The component is the name of the service within the PRODUCT, e.g. "api" or "frontend".